Uninett/daas-apps/genomics/sparkcaller/README.md

 `spark.task.cpus` can be used to set how many cores to use per task.
 It is recommended, based on experiments, to set this to about 1/2 of `spark.executor.cores`, but this varies with the dataset.
+At most four tasks should be active at each worker at a time, as otherwise the tasks quickly will begin to interfer with each other when many GATK tools are run on the same worker.

 ### Configuration per tool